Information du profil

 Spend some winter time at the ranch!
 We often get cold, snowy winters (but not always!) and our needs during these months is typically in animal care (feeding and water chores take longer in the winter) and in keeping the lodge woodstove going.
 Various other projects will almost certainly present themselves (reorganizing the bathroom, taking the horses for walks, inventorying the garden seeds, etc.) but we are really looking for someone interested in hunkering down and getting cozy!

 We are a non-profit land trust organization that runs: summer camps and other outdoor education programs, a natural-burial conservation cemetery, and a conservation program that manages 1,138 acres of pine/oak forest and grassland on the eastern edge of the Columbia River Gorge in south central Washington state.
 The ranch is also home to a community of people and animals year-round.
 There are currently six full-time residents at the ranch, a couple staff members that live off-site, and always other wonderful guests, volunteers, and program participants coming and going.

 What we do:

-• Run 8 weeks of summer camp in the summer and host numerous other field trips and retreats for children and adults (spring, summer, and fall)
+• Run overnight summer camp in the summer and host numerous other field trips and retreats for children and adults (spring, summer, and fall)

 • Manage our 20-acre, natural-burial, conservation cemetery